 - squeeze your quadriceps (front of the thigh) and glutes (butt)

-- move down to the knees if you feel you cannot breathe, speak, or keep your abdominal muscles contracted upward
+- move down to the knees if you feel you cannot breathe, speak, or keep your core muscles engaged

 First and foremost, don’t do the plank in the latter stages of pregnancy (if you’re unsure about your form, or feel any strain, omit front planks from about 20 weeks gestation or the point that your “bump” begins to push past the bony structures of your ribcage & pelvis).
-Hold off on the front plank in postpartum until you’ve recovered fully, with a healthy pelvic floor and no abdominal separation (Diastasis Recti).
+Hold off on the front plank in postpartum until you’ve recovered fully, with a healthy pelvic floor and no abdominal separation (diastasis recti) or until you’ve got the “all clear” from a pelvic health physiotherapist.

 - push your butt in the air